joemoose/dungeoneers.d20/docs/play.md

 Roll **d20** and compare the result to the applicable **attribute score**:

 - **If the roll is equal to or less than** your attribute score, you succeed without complications.
-- **If the roll is greater than** your attribute score, you fail and make things worse, creating an entirely new problem.
+- **If the roll is greater than** your attribute score, you fail and worsen things, creating an entirely new problem.

 !!! note "Notes"